 Together with plastic flugelhorns, plastic piccolos are a relatively recent addition to the family of plastic instruments.

-They tend to get a warmer tone quality when comparing to “normal” metal piccolos and are durable instruments.
+The plastic version of the similar instrument to the flute tends to get a warmer tone quality when compared to “normal” metal piccolos and ends up being a durable instrument.

 That fact can be ideal for using outdoors and for younger players that might also use them indoors.

 Perhaps the one instrument that might not be as recent and innovative in terms of the use of plastic materials or composites.

 Clarinet models made from plastic or composite materials have already several years, but nowadays are being considered more and more, especially by instructors for younger kids that play the clarinet, but aren’t ready yet to use them in typical school band programs.